microsoftgraph/microsoft-graph-docs.pt-BR/concepts/integrate-with-onenote.md

 ### <a name="reach-millions-of-onenote-users-on-all-major-platforms"></a>Alcance milhares de usuários do OneNote em todas as principais plataformas

 Use o OneNote para aumentar o uso do aplicativo.
-O OneNote vem pré-instalado nos novos dispositivos Windows e está disponível para a maioria das plataformas, online e como parte do Office 365.
+O OneNote vem pré-instalado nos novos dispositivos Windows e está disponível para a maioria das plataformas, online e como parte do Microsoft 365.
 Ao publicar aplicativos que usam o ambiente do OneNote repleto de recursos, você tem acesso a um amplo potencial de mercado em várias plataformas.

 <!-- Might be good to show a few examples of Microsoft Graph API calls here, similar to what we have in the featured scenarios topic: featured_scenarios..md You could have an H2 section called "What can I do with OneNote APIs in Microsoft Graph?"-->